NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 The NLog LogFactory `Dispose()`-method has been changed to skip flush with help from worker-threads, but will only perform synchronous NLog Target Close.

+### NLog API with nullable references
+NLog API has been updated to enable nullable, and has been compiled using C# v9 for all target-platforms.

+NET3 introduced C# v8 with support for nullable reference types, that allows static analysis to avoid NullReferenceException (NRE).
+NET5 introduced C# v9 with improved support for nullable generics.

+This will improve the user-experience, when using the NLog API directly instead of NLog configuration files.

+### NLog Logger API with ReadOnlySpan
+NLog Logger now supports `params ReadOnlySpan` and can skip `params object[]`-allocation, when many parameters and LogLevel is not enabled.

+NET9 introduced C# v13 that introduced `params ReadOnlySpan`, which is now supported by NLog for NetStandard2.1.

+NLog extends the optimization to completely skip the `params object[]`-allocation, when using message-templates and it is not possible to defer the parsing of the message-template on background thread.

 ### NLog GelfTarget and GelfLayout

 The [NLog.Targets.Network](https://www.nuget.org/packages/NLog.Targets.Network) nuget-package also includes support for the Graylog Extended Log Format (GELF).